International Society of Blood Transfusion: History

-In 1999 the new location for the ISBT CO was Amsterdam, where it became a part of professional congress organiser (PCO) Eurocongress.
+In 1999, the new location for the ISBT CO was Amsterdam, where it became a part of professional congress organiser (PCO) Eurocongress.
 Paul Strengers, a doctor at Sanquin Blood Supply, took up the role of Secretary General.
-A new vision for the 2002–2006 period of ISBT was created by the executive committee, focusing on developing ISBT into an umbrella organization, improving communication with the membership, educational and scientific activities, and professionalizing the central office.
+A new vision for the 2002–2006 period of ISBT was created by the executive committee, focusing on developing ISBT into an umbrella organization, improving communication with the membership, educational and scientific activities, and professionalizing the CO.
 In the coming ten years, the society worked to achieve these goals, with Strengers to remain Secretary General for that period.
-Eurocongress organised ISBT congresses together with the CO and local organizing committees.
-The help of a PCO took away economic risks attached to congresses, as they were able to provide professional assistance and detailed advice.
+Eurocongress organised ISBT congresses together with the ISBT CO and local organizing committees.
+The help of Eurocongress took away economic risks attached to congresses, as they were able to provide professional assistance and detailed advice.
 As the CO had moved to a different country, the ISBT statutes and by-laws were also updated and adapted to Dutch law.

 The reformations made in the previous years had led to an increase in workload for the ISBT CO.
-In order to continue the fulfilment of the strategic plans of the ISBT, a full-time, paid Chief Executive Officer (CEO) was hired in 2010.
-In 2012 the CO moved to a separate location in Amsterdam as the shared space with Eurocongress did not meet the needs of the expanded CO staff.
-Currently, five paid persons are employed full-time at the CO, managed by CEO Judith Chapman (2010 – today).
+In order to continue the fulfilment of the strategic plans of the ISBT, a full-time, paid chief executive officer (CEO) was hired in 2010.
+In 2012, the CO moved to a separate location in Amsterdam as the shared space with Eurocongress did not meet the needs of the expanded office staff.
+Currently, there are eight employees at the Central Office in Amsterdam, managed by CEO Jenny White (2020 – to date).
 Congresses are organised by MCI, of which Eurocongress became a part in 2010.
-In that same year, Martin Olsson was appointed as Scientific Secretary (non-remunerated) to overlook the scientific programming of ISBT congresses and to guarantee the high scientific quality.
-The second scientific secretary, Ellen van der Schoot, is currently in office until 2018.
+In that same year, Martin Olsson was appointed as Scientific Secretary (non-remunerated) to overlook the scientific programming of ISBT congresses and guarantee the high scientific quality.
+The second Scientific Secretary, Ellen van der Schoot, was in office until 2018.
+John Semple succeeded Ellen van der Schoot in 2019 through 2021.
+As of 2024, Jason Ackers is the current ISBT Scientific Secretary until 2026.